 The Issuer is subject to losses from unpredictable events that may affect multiple insured risks.
-Such events include both natural and man-made events, such as, but not limited to, windstorms, coastal inundation, floods, severe winter weather and other weather-related events, pandemics (including the COVID-19 pandemic), large-scale fires, industrial explosions, earthquakes and other man-made disasters such as civil unrest and terrorist attacks.
+Such events include both natural and man-made events, such as, but not limited to, windstorms, coastal inundation, floods, severe winter weather and other weather-related events, pandemics, large-scale fires, industrial explosions, earthquakes and other man-made disasters such as civil unrest and terrorist attacks.

 Climate change has an impact on the Issuer in a variety of ways as it may cause an increase in the amount of physical damage to the built environment, but potentially also economic, social and health-related damage.
-This may result in repercussions for the Issuer's customers, business partners as well as for the Issuer itself as it leads to higher costs of claims.
+This may result in repercussions for the Issuer's customers, business partners as well as for the Issuer itself as it leads to higher costs of claims and negative developments regarding the value of investment exposures on the balance sheet of the Issuer.
 The frequency and severity of catastrophes in general are inherently unpredictable and subject to long-term external influences, such as climate change, and a single catastrophe or multiple catastrophes in any period could have a material adverse effect on the Issuer's business, results of operations, financial condition and prospects.